 She cites 4 main reasons for this statement which bother me :

-Quotas signal tokenism.
 Anyone who remembers equal pay and anti – discrimination legislation in the 70s could tell Nilofer, that the successful women did indeed have to endure comments about tokenism and needed to be twice as good as their male counterparts to succeed.
 Some organisations would have been more than happy to carry on paying one demographic less than another, because it saved them money.
 It is the efforts of women involved in those initiatives (I was one myself) who had to cope with “she was only hired because she was a woman” comments, but successfully dealing with that snide sub-text has paved the way for women today to achieve professional success.

-Groups don’t change dynamics until they decide to change their dynamics.”
-If change is imposed from external pressures, groups simply find a way around the new rules.”
+“If change is imposed from external pressures, groups simply find a way around the new rules.”
 For sure this is what we are seeing , resistance to change.
 Why?
-Because life is cozy at the top and Nilofer is part of that club now!
+Because life is cosy at the top and Nilofer is part of that club now!
 And good luck to her too!
 But with an effective selection process involving creative players outside the current business model thinking, there is no reason why this should happen more than it does now.
 There are all sorts of shenanigans going on in many organisations to avoid what is required, desirable or even legal.
 We have a wealth of superb female talent out there.

-Quotas don’t necessarily increase the right kind of diversity.
-It’s possible to improve the gender ratio of boards without improving the diversity of the conversation.
+“It’s possible to improve the gender ratio of boards without improving the diversity of the conversation.”
 I’m sure this could be true.
 However, it is incumbent on women who have already achieved these senior level positions to direct changes in the conversations, to avoid maintaing that party line.
 It is also about the search process itself, which should involve both creative thinkers and women, going beyond “copy paste selection“, which simply taps into the same old talent pool.
 Many organisations prefer this route because it’s easier and more comfortable.